thealliancenow/thealliancenow.github.io/source/actions/2016-11-12-keith-ellison-dnc.html.markdown

 image_credit: Center for American Progress Action Fund
 ---

-> "We must also do everything we can to elect Democrats in Congress in 2018,
-> and to take back the White House in 2020.
-We need a Democratic National
-> Committee led by a progressive who understands the dire need to listen to
+> "We need a Democratic National Committee led by a progressive who understands
-> working families, not the political establishment or the billionaire class.
+> the dire need to listen to working families, not the political establishment
-> That is why I support Keith Ellison to be the next Chair of the Democratic
-> National Committee, and why I hope you'll join me in advocating for him to
-> lead the DNC."
+> or the billionaire class."
 >
 > ~ Bernie Sanders